 There were few carts arriving today, the owners apparently being reluctant to risk a repetition of yesterday’s events.
 Those who had the courage to make the journey were escorted by police.

 One man from the York Road district of Leeds turned up at four o’clock this morning and returned to Leeds unmolested.
-The there were many extra police in the district.
+There were many extra police in the district.

 The Woodlesford miners contend that the Rothwell men displayed a very mean spirit in seeking to prevent them digging.
 The opinion was expressed that if the Rothwell men came again they would “get the sharp end of the picks.”
 One miner was badly injured yesterday and had to receive medical attention